 You get a guided look at the production process, an understanding of how the different blends of hops and grains are used to create different beers, and at the end, a sit-down sampling of a few bottles (with tapas to match) in the tap room upstairs.

 There’s a real range on offer: a citrus-y Mediterranean lager, a double IPA which packs a real punch at nearly 9% alcohol, the strikingly different Rabosa (pumpkin ale) and one of our favourites, Mascarat – a black rye beer with a distinctive caramel taste.
-And as of 2022, there’s an alcohol-free beer too, a very drinkable IPA.
+And there’s an alcohol-free beer too, a really nice IPA, which won a gold medal in the Barcelona Beer Challenge 2023.

 Craft beer – is it a thing in Spain?

 But is craft beer catching on in Spain?
 For a very unscientific survey, I dropped into a Carrefour hypermarket down the road from Altea.
 Just the kind of place where you’d expect to find crate upon crate of bog-standard San Miguel, Mahou and the like.
 Yes, there was plenty of that, but it wasn’t the whole story.

 Carrefour actually stocks a range of craft beers, including their own brand IPA, wheat beer and a cerveza roja (red beer).
 Mahou, San Miguel and Cruzcampo are making their own IPAs these days too.